Eslorex/Eslorex/README.md

 - **My Github Repositories**
 - Typically, I share repositories that contain algorithms or small projects I have created to assist people online or for my school.
 It's important to keep in mind that I may not prioritize code quality or design, particularly if the project doesn't pertain to game development.
 - Also I create distinct repositories for each algorithm as it can be challenging to locate the explanation or application of the algorithm within the same folder.
 I might merge them into one folder with documentation one day.
 Since I think they're too simple to have their own repository.
 - My experience extends beyond what I have shared on Github.
-I conduct numerous experiments with Unity, but I typically don't share them.
+I conduct numerous experiments with Unreal Engine and Unity, but I typically don't share them.

 - **About experienced tools and languages**
 - Most of the tools and languages that are below are at least once were introduced to me during my time at university or when I was curious enough to use them.
 I possess the most experience in **C#**, After Effects, **Photoshop**, **Unity**, **Git** and **Blender**.
 Which are primarily associated with game development, as you may have guessed.